INVESTMENT SPECIFICS, IDEAL STAGE, CRITERIA & Commitments:

-We invest in 4-5 up-and-coming SaaStr companies per year.
+We invest in 4-5 up-and-coming SaaStr companies per year out of a $90m pool of capital.
 Our typical check size ranges from $1m to $5m per deal, with some seed checks of $250k-$750k.

 We only invest in founders that are part of the SaaStr.com community.